When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Caitlin Goodwin, MSN, RN, CNM

-During the time a woman can reproduce, about 500 of the remaining eggs will be released during ovulation.
-The rest will die gradually when menopause occurs (1).
+During your reproductive years, you will release about 500 of these eggs during ovulation.
+The rest gradually degenerate until menopause (1).

 How Long Does Ovulation Last?

-When the egg is mature, a surge of LH triggers the egg’s release.
-Ovulation happens during the 24 to 36 hours following this hormone surge and the egg lasts for approximately 24 hours (3).
+Once the egg is mature, a surge of luteinizing hormone (LH) triggers its release.
+Ovulation happens 24 to 36 hours after this surge.
+Once the egg is out, it only survives for about 12 to 24 hours (3).
+If it isn’t fertilized in that short window, it dissolves.

 The Fertile Window